-Other provisions recorded correspond to foreign exchange losses of €38,000 resulting from currency translation differences.
+Other provisions recorded correspond to foreign exchange losses resulting from currency translation differences and are non-material at 31 December 2024.

 3. OTHER INFORMATION

 3.1.
 Parent company consolidating the company's financial statements

 Exacompta Clairefontaine is 80.46% owned by Ets Charles Nusse SA, a French limited company (société anonyme) with an Executive Board and a Supervisory Board, with a share capital of €1,603,248, registered at 138 Quai de Jemmapes 75010 Paris.